-Arm Compute Library is a collection of low-level functions optimized for Arm Cortex-A CPUs and Arm Mali GPUs, targeting image processing, computer vision, and machine learning.
-It is available free of charge under a permissive MIT open source license.
+The Arm Compute Library is a collection of low-level machine learning functions optimized for Cortex-A CPU and Mali GPU architectures.
+The library is open source software available under a permissive MIT license.

-Arm Compute Library provides a comprehensive set of functions and superior performance out of the box.
-Since it’s mature and tested, it can significantly reduce cost and effort, enabling developers to focus on differentiation and reduce product time to market.
+Arm Compute Library provides a comprehensive set of functions and superior ML performance.
+Deployed in over a billion devices, Arm Compute Library is trusted by developers worldwide, enabling them to focus on differentiation and reducing time to market.

-Arm Compute Library contains a comprehensive collection of software functions implemented for Arm Cortex-A CPUs and Arm Mali GPUs.
+Arm Compute Library contains a comprehensive collection of software functions specifically optimized for Arm Cortex-A CPUs and Arm Mali GPUs.

 With any complex software system it is critical to understand the interworking of different modules and the capabilities of the underlying hardware.
 If you have any questions about software on Arm-based processors, talk to an Arm expert.

 Arm NN bridges the gap between existing NN frameworks and the underlying IP.
-It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently – without modification – across Arm Cortex-A CPUs, and Arm Mali GPUs and the Arm Machine Learning processor.
+It enables translation of neural networks from frameworks such as TensorFlow, Tensorflow Lite and Pytorch, allowing them to run efficiently across Cortex-A CPUs, Mali GPUs and the Ethos-N NPUs.

 Including both graphics and GPU Compute technology, Mali GPUs offer a diverse selection of scalable solutions for low-power to high-performance smartphones, tablets, and DTVs.